-Incorporated in 1971, Irvine is the 28th largest city in California.
-The city is home to approximately 140,000 inhabitants.
-It is part of the Los Angeles-Long Beach-Santa Ana metropolitan area which is home to over 12 million people.
+Irvine is part of the Los Angeles-Long Beach-Santa Ana metropolitan area.
 Irvine lies 48 miles to the southeast of Los Angeles.
 The center of the city is only 7 miles from the Pacific Ocean.

 Missions, cattle grazing, and agriculture were once the main activities in the Irvine area.
-Currently Irvine is home to several Fortune 1000 companies including:
+Irvine is home to several Fortune 1000 companies including Standard Pacific and Broadcom.

 Arts and Entertainment

-Arts, entertainment, and leisure-time attractions in Irvine include:
+Arts, entertainment and leisure attractions in Irvine include: